-Everyone Calls Him Barkeep: No, it's not the actual barkeep (whose name is Jo), but Roomie herself.
-As explained in strip 3, it's a shortened for "Room-mate".
-He real name has not been revealed so far.
+Everyone Calls Him Barkeep: No, not the actual barkeep (whose name is Jo), but Roomie herself.
+As explained in strip 3, it's a short for "Room-mate".
+Her real name has not been revealed so far.

 Face Palm: It's not like Matt has much of a choice about it.

-Also a bit of a deconstruction, as Roomie's larger than life character is shown to leave her a bit lonely deep down, and guilty when people fall for her romantically as she doesn't feel able to return their affections the way they want.
-It also demonstrates why this trope would be attracted to hikikomori types like Lillian: Lillian, unlike nearly everybody else, does not put Roomie on any sort of pedestal, instead seeing her as a(n often rather irritating) human being.
+Manic Pixie Dream Girl: Roomie, of the "very promiscuous, usually drunk and teasing everyone" variety, is actually a bit of a deconstruction — her larger-than-life character is shown to leave her a bit lonely deep down, and she feels guilty when people fall for her romantically because she doesn't feel able to return their affections the way they want.
+That in turn explains how, per this trope, she became attracted to a hikikomori type like Lillian: Lillian, unlike nearly everybody else, does not put Roomie on any sort of pedestal, instead seeing her as a(n often rather irritating) human being.